josra/josra.github.io/recipes/flow/_posts/2014-10-03-longlived+branches.md

 ### Getting ready

-This setup mimics what the Pretested Integration Pluging does when squashing integrations.
+This setup mimics what the Pretested Integration Plugin does when squashing integrations.

 You can take the code below and run it directly into your shell.